Dos and don’ts of using a pet door

 DO remember to exercise your pet

 While having a pet door can give your furry family member the freedom to go outside as they please, remember that animals need mental stimulation, quality time, and regular exercise.
-If you have a dog, remember that a pet door doesn’t replace your dog’s regular walks and play time.
+If you have a dog, remember that a pet door doesn’t replace your dog’s regular exercise and play time.

 Testimonial